 We now give an overview of the Systrace implementation.
-Systrace is available for Linux, NetBSD, and OpenBSD; we concentrate on the OpenBSD implementation
+Systrace is currently available for Linux, Mac OS X, NetBSD, and OpenBSD; we concentrate on the OpenBSD implementation.

 To help reason about the security of our implementation, simplicity is one of our primary goals.
-We keep the implementation simple by introducing abstractions
+We keep the implementation simple by introducing abstractions that separate different functionalities into their own components.
+A conceptual overview of the system call interception architecture is shown in Figure 3.